abmilo/gym-app/README.md

 1. Navigate to the "backend" folder in same or new terminal
 2. If first use after pulling, run `npm i`
-   Run `nodemon server.js` and the Next.js server should start and be accessible at http://localhost:3000 (`nodemon` is a an npm package which automatically restarts the server.js file after it has been saved.
+   Run `npx nodemon server.js` and the Next.js server should start and be accessible at http://localhost:3000 (`nodemon` is a an npm package which automatically restarts the server.js file after it has been saved.
 If for any reason you want to run it "normally," it is `node server.js`)

 #### Useful Documentation